 Worried you may have exposed to an STD?
-At Advanced Urgent Care of Pasadena we understand that you may be uncomfortable or even embarrassed to go see your primary care doctor.
+At Advanced Urgent Care of Pasadena we understand that you may be uncomfortable or even embarrassed to go see your primary care doctor for your sexual health concers.
 Our facility offers discreet, confidential, and comprehensive walk-in STD testing in a safe and non-judgmental environment.
 We are open 7 days a week/365 days a year including all holidays.
-Our trained physicians can run the necessary diagnostic testing and provide you with the proper treatment or referral to a specialist if needed.
+Our trained physicians can run the necessary advanced care STD testing and provide you with the proper treatment or referral to a specialist if needed.

 If you have any of the following symptoms, please make sure a licensed medical physician evaluates you.
 There are some STDs that do not cause any symptoms; therefore, it is important to see a doctor if your sexual partner has been recently diagnosed with an STD.
+Consider our STD testing in Pasadena for peace of mind.
 Complications of untreated STDs include infertility, cancer, and even death.
 If you have been diagnosed with an STD, refrain from sexual activity until treatment is completed.
 We know that the decision to get tested can be a difficult.
-We value your privacy and guarantee quick, accurate, and confidential testing.
+We value your privacy and guarantee quick, accurate, and confidential urgent care STD testing.

 Symptoms in Women

 STDs symptoms may include burning or pain during urination, abnormal vaginal discharge, painful intercourse, bloody vaginal discharge, pain in the abdomen, spotting, itching, fever, blisters, swollen glands, open sores, foul smelling discharge and warts.